 A series of 8 Mitsubishi SIGNO UNI-BALL GEL 0.38 and 3 Kuretake “twin pen” ZIG clean color F. I wonder why pen’s name are so long… -.-U

-I couldn’t wait to draw with, so I walked back with a double speed.
-I couldn’t resist to draw something with the pens as soon as I came back home.
+I couldn’t wait to draw with and see which one would be my best drawing pen.
+So I walked back with a double speed.
+I couldn’t resist sketching something as soon as I came back home.

 The Signo Uni-ball Pen has a great flow of ink and gives nice variation of line thickness.
 However, you can’t play much with the lightness itself like how a Ball point pen does.